How Does AI Split Stems? A Deep Dive Into the Tech

 2. Snare Extraction for Resampling

-A producer isolates a snare, throws it into a sampler, and builds a new kit around it.
+For example, a producer isolates a snare, throws it into a sampler, and builds a new kit around it.
 On some tools, that snare would be smeared with leftover ambience or weird tails.
 A proper stem splitter keeps the attack curve and punch intact.

 Why Lalals’ Approach Feels Different